CoderDojoTC/robots/README.md

-# robots
+# Robots
-Finch robots group at CoderDojoTC.
+Robots group at CoderDojoTC.